View Askewniverse: Chasing Amy (1997)

 A heterosexual man, Holden McNeil, falls in love with a lesbian woman, Alyssa Jones, causing conflict with his homophobic best friend, Banky Edwards, with whom he has created a comic book called Bluntman and Chronic based upon their friends Jay and Silent Bob.

 Dogma (1999)

 The world ends if two angels enter a church in New Jersey and Jesus' last scion, Jay and Silent Bob, and the thirteenth Apostle have to stop them.

 Jay and Silent Bob Strike Back (2001)

 Jay and Silent Bob embark on a road-trip to Hollywood to try to stop production of a Bluntman and Chronic movie.
 Within the film, the Bluntman and Chronic movie was to be based on the comic made by the protagonists of Chasing Amy.

 Clerks II (2006)

-Roughly ten years after Clerks, after an accident destroys the Quick Stop, Dante and Randal are now employed in the fast food industry.
+Roughly ten years after Clerks, an accident destroys the Quick Stop; as a result, Dante and Randal are now employed in the fast food industry.